giulia-lm/Simulation-of-the-BB84-prtocol/README.md

-# Exploring text encryption with DistilBERT
+# Simulation of the BB84 protocol
 This project simulates the popular protocol proposed by Brennet & Brassard in 1984, using pennylane and showing its robusty with different probabilistic metrics such as Entropy and Mutual information.

 ## Description